 Pharaohs can be explored shortly in the valley of kings through Luxor day tours also if you can board the train for a couple of hours north you can also cover it during Aswan day tours or even our 2 days tour to Luxor from Aswan there are a lot of Egypt day tours that go to Luxor from the various Egyptian cities like Hurgada day tours by land to Luxor or if you come for a leisurely holiday in Sharm you can take the plane for one day during Sharm El Sheikh excursions to explore all of the historical city.
 Another interesting experience is to book Egypt Nile Cruise Tours in Luxor and Aswan, to enjoy their attractions and the unique view of the Nile River.

 Memorial Temple of Hatshepsut got its name from a monastery in the same area known as the Northern Monastery, Deir El-Bahari in the Arabic language and some theories suggest that this temple was used as a Coptic monastery in the early Christian period.

-The Temple of Hatshepsut in Luxor consists of three imposing terraces and offers an unforgettable photos to the tourists during their Egypt Day Tours and Egypt Travel Packages.
-The two lower ones would have once been full of trees.
-On the southern end of the 1st colonnade, there are some scenes, among them the famous scene of the transportation of Hatshepsut’s two obelisks.
+The Temple of Hatshepsut in Luxor is composed of three terraces and gives breathtaking scenery to tourists during their visit.
+The two lower terraces have been full of trees and on the southern end of the 1st colonnade, there are some scenes, among them is the well-known scene of the transportation of Hatshepsut’s two massive obelisks.